-To create a layout border
+To create a layout border and title block

-Text Macros are available in both plan and layout files but are particularly useful in layouts, allowing you to automatically insert useful information such as the page number, date and time, and file name.
+Text Macros are available in both plan and layout files, but are particularly useful in layouts, allowing you to automatically insert useful information such as the page number, date and time, and file name.

-- Use a Text Macro to show the page number for each page of the layout.
+You can use the Layout Page Number (%page%) macro to show the page number for each page of the layout.

-- Add the file name for this layout sheet using one of the File Info text macros.
+Add the file name for this layout sheet using one of the File Info text macros.

-- Inserting this next to the binding edge will allow you to determine which file it is or even where this set of plans is located on your computer, should you need to reprint them in the future.
+Inserting this next to the binding edge will allow you to determine which file it is or even where this set of plans is located on your computer, should you need to reprint them in the future.

 To save and use this file as a template

-- Select File> Templates> Save As Template .
+Select File> Templates> Save As Template .

 In the Save as Template dialog that displays: